colelawrence/phoenix_watch_together/docker-notes.md

 > We were required to install `docker-compose` via `apt install docker-compose`
 > On prompt, we chose to keep our current version of docker/compose with `N`.

-> In order to compile our dependencies, we needed `make`, so we ran `apt install build-essential erlang-dev` to install missing dependencies for building our containers.

 Now we are going to install the dependencies and create the database using the given commands:
 ```bash
 docker-compose run web mix deps.get